• Skip to primary navigation

 Instructions

-• Add the onion to the bowl: 5 seconds, speed 4.
+• Add the 100 g onion to the bowl: 5 seconds, speed 4.
 Lower anything that has climbed up the walls.

 • Add the 50 g olive oil and sauté: 10 min Varoma, speed 1.

-• Butterfly on: add the potatoes, hot water and a teaspoon of salt: 15 minutes, Varoma, soft speed.
+• Butterfly on: add the 375 g potatoes “chascadas”, 220 g hot water and 1 teaspoon salt: 15 minutes, Varoma, soft speed (spoon symbol).
 This time my potatoes were done by 12 minutes so make sure you check from minute 10 perhaps.
 Move the potatoes to a bowl (as they are, don’t drain them), reserve.

-• Do not wash bowl, remove the butterfly and add the 4 eggs, half a teaspoon of salt and freshly milled black pepper: 10 seconds, speed 4.
+• Do not wash bowl, remove the butterfly and add the 4 large eggs and 2 twists freshly milled black pepper (you can also add salt to taste): 10 seconds, speed 4.

 • Return the potatoes to the bowl: 3 seconds, speed 3 (watch it, you don’t want to end up with mashed potatoes)